Nutrition sites get cut

 n Delta Nutrition, cut by $126,701 from $540,913 down to $414,212.

-Smaller cuts affected Lawton’s Center for Creative Living, senior centers in Grandfield, Tuttle, Minco and Tipton,
+Smaller cuts affected Lawton’s Center for Creative Living, senior centers in Grandfield, Tuttle, Minco and Tipton, the Great Plains Caregiver program and a Legal Aid program for seniors.

 None of the local-area nutrition sites have been closed, but Jones said all 16 of the sites in the Tri-County Nutrition Program area have already reduced meal service from five days a week to four days a week.
 The Delta Program has reduced staff by one at each of its nine sites.

-ing everything from spending on education to substance abuse treatment.
+The decline in state finances, brought on by a severe downturn in oil and gas production taxes and other taxes and revenues affected by the bad economy gripping the nation, has resulted in cuts at every level of state government, impacting everything from spending on education to substance abuse treatment.
 But perceptions that cuts at nutrition sites may leave some senior citizens going hungry have been especially hard for some to take.
 State Sen. Patrick Anderson, REnid, called Wednesday for Gov. Brad Henry to use “discretionary funds” that he controls related to the federal stimulus to shore up nutrition program funding.

 “I can’t think of a better use for the governor’s discretionary money than to help ensure that our seniors don’t have to go without a meal,” Anderson said in a press release.

-makers said Friday that they wouldn’t be opposed to exploring such an option to benefit nutrition sites, though some pointed out that applying money tied to the federal stimulus could result in an offset of other federal dollars coming into the programs.
+Three Lawton-area lawmakers said Friday that they wouldn’t be opposed to exploring such an option to benefit nutrition sites, though some pointed out that applying money tied to the federal stimulus could result in an offset of other federal dollars coming into the programs.

 Rep. Don Armes, R-Faxon, and Sen. Don Barrington, R-Lawton, said another option might be to tap the state’s Rainy Day Fund, though both said they would favor only very targeted use of the fund.
 Such an action would require the governor to call a special session of the Legislature, supported by leaders in both the House and Senate.